epopek/OpenMixer/README.md

 # OpenMixer
-DIY volume control box for applications on your PC.
+DIY volume control sliders for applications on your PC.